Calculating Child Support

 - The non-custodial parent is responsible for paying a percentage of the total child support obligation.

-The Department of Human Resources has a child support calculator that you can use to estimate the amount of child support in your case.
-DHR Child Support Calculator.
+The Department of Human Services has a child support calculator that you can use to estimate the amount of child support in your case.

 It is hard to get the court to set child support at a lower amount than the Guidelines.
 To ask the court to order a lower amount, you must show why the Guidelines amount is unjust or unfair to you and why it would be in your children's best interest to lower the amount.
 The court will consider all the factors and determine if the Guidelines amount is unjust or unfair.
 For example, a non-custodial parent may need to lower the amount of support to allow more time to get training or education for a more stable income.
 However, any decision the court makes to lower the amount of child support must be in the best interests of the children.